GWphua/aws-notes/README.md

   - Portfolios are a collection of products.
   - Admin control IAM permissions to access portfolios
 - User Tasks:
-  - Have a quick list of all products usable because of the permissions
+  - Have a quick list of all products usable because of the permissions.
   - Get provisioned products via the CloudFormation templates.

 ### Pricing Models of the Cloud